TripleTen experts

 So we teach both.
 In our Software Engineering Bootcamp, industry experts teach in-demand skills in JavaScriptWhy Learning JavaScript Will Ensure You Stay In Demand For Years to Come, for example.
 Then we structure learning to simulate the environment of working in tech, which, by design, allows students to acquire soft skills such as communication, teamwork, and problem solving.

 Through them, you’ll learn what it’s like to work in tech first-hand, and you’ll lock in the first entry in your tech portfolio.
-(Protip: According to our employer survey, a strong portfolio is something that goes a long way in convincing employers you’re a good hire.)
+(Protip: According to our Employer Survey, a strong portfolio is something that goes a long way in convincing employers you’re a good hire.)

-A get-hired guarantee
+A guarantee

 With us, landing a job is the focus.
-If you finish the bootcamp, follow the advice we give, adhere to a set of guidelines, and don’t find a relevant role within 180 days, we’ll refund the full cost of your bootcamp.
+If you finish the bootcamp, follow the advice we give, adhere to a set of guidelines, and don’t find a relevant role within 10 months, we’ll refund the full cost of your bootcamp.

 So, can you afford it?
 The options are either a lucrative career pivot or your money back.
 That sounds pretty affordable to us.